fpiette/Logitech-Gaming-LED-SDK-for-Delphi/README.md

 end.
 ```

-Of couse you are not limited to a console mode program.
+Of course you are not limited to a console mode program.
 You can make VCL or FMX as well, either 32 or 64 bits.
 There is a VCL application in the repository showing some of the features.

 To deploy your application, you need a Logitech hardware (Almost all with lightning: keyboard, mouse, headset,...).
 And you need the Logitech SDK DLL to be deployed which is easily done by installing "Logitech G HUB" application that is used to configure Logitech hardware.